Skip to content

 • Beach-town July 4: start with Venice, Nokomis, or Englewood.

-• Lower-friction family plan: choose one town and build the day around shade, food, parking, and an early exit.
+• Lower-friction family plan: choose one town and build around shade, food, parking, and an early exit.

 What usually breaks the plan